Share Sounds

 not implemented

 Georgie Frost is joined in the studio by Share Radio's senior analyst Ed Bowsher.
-Today they discuss yesterday's price war between Unilever and Tesco as well as the news banks are planning on a further cut to interest rates.
-Plus the latest proposed reforms to pensions.
+Today they discuss the new team of experts being put together to tackle firms exploiting self-employed workers as well as the new Pension Schemes Bill.
+Plus why Kit Kat could be the next product affected by the falling pound.
 All these stories and more on The News Review.

 Published: